wichtounet/wichtounet.github.io/posts/2017/09/cpp11-concurrency-tutorial-futures.rst

 understand, it covers pretty much every concept of the futures.

-One interesting thing that remains is that you can pass parameters to your task via std::async.
-Indeed, all the extra parameters that you pass to std::async will be passed to the task itself.
+One interesting thing that remains is that you can pass parameters to your task via :code:`std::async`.
+Indeed, all the extra parameters that you pass to :code:`std::async` will be passed to the task itself.
 Here is an example of spawning tasks in a loop with different parameters:

 .. code:: c++